mlcommons/mlcube/docs/getting-started/mnist.md

 model testing.
 It is a relatively small and well studied dataset that provides standard train/test split.
 In this simple example a developer needs to implement two steps - (1) downloading data and (2) training a model.
 We'll call these steps as `tasks`.
-Each task requires several parameters, such as URL of the data set that we need to download, location on a local disk where the data set will be serialized, path to a directory that will contain training artifacts such as logs and models.
+Each task requires several parameters, such as URL of the data set that we need to download, location on a local disk where the data set will be serialized, path to a directory that will contain training artifacts such as log files, training snapshots and ML models.
 We can characterize these two tasks in the following way:
 - `Data Download` task:
   - __Inputs__: None.
 We'll assume the download URL is defined in the source code.
   - __Outputs__: Directory to serialize the data set (`data_dir`) and directory to serialize log files (`log_dir`).